utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 1. If your browser downloads the file as a zip file, find the file in the **Downloads** folder and unzip it.
 1. In the **Downloads** folder, double-click the `Postman` file to install it.
 1. When prompted, move the file to your __Applications__ folder.
-This will ensure that future updates can be installed correctly.
+This will ensure that future updates can be installed.

 > You may encounter a "Library not loaded" error if you unzip and install Postman using a third-party archiving app.
 Use the default Archive Utility for Mac to unzip the file.